-Oh to be on a grouse moor with a loaded shotgun at the break of dawn on 12th August 2016.
-Also known as the Glorious Twelfth, Friday August 12 will see the re-commencement of the red grouse shooting season across England and Scotland.
-This means game will be returning to the menu on London's restaurants once the first day’s shoot is over.
+Sunday 12 August (aka the Glorious Twelfth) will see the re-commencement of the red grouse shooting season across England and Scotland with the game returning to the menu on London's restaurants once the first day’s shoot is over.

 From estate to plate, we have a comprehensive list of where to dine on the best birds in London, whichever style you fancy.